 When he woke up later, he was different.
 He had a new way of looking at the world.
 He could quickly articulate whatever he needed to.
-He could envision what he was never able to before.
+And he could envision what he was never able to before.
 His ability to make the right decisions transformed.
 Finally, he started taking ownership of his life.
 His cataclysmic transformation began to unfold.

 I went and slinged myself from A to B as: